 The boys broke toward them, toward the hunters.
 Colm hesitated, then followed.

 Afternoon light slanted through the open gates.
-Dragon-skull jaw wide, frost gathered in the empty eye sockets like the settlement itself watching.
-Cold despite the sun, the air grey and still.
+Dragon-skull jaw gaped wide, frost gathered in the empty eye sockets like the settlement itself was watching.
+The air hung grey and still, cold despite the sun.

 The boys pressed forward, watching.
 Fionn among them now, swept up in the movement toward the gates.

 Twenty paces back, the moment froze.
-His son in the hunter's stance: feet planted, shoulders dropped, palms open.
+His son in the hunter's stance, feet planted, weight settled, palms open.

-The crowd kept coming: sixty, eighty, a hundred people flowing from doorways and alleys.
-Boneholders and Edge-dwellers together now, the divide forgotten when portions hung in the balance.
+The crowd kept coming, sixty, eighty, a hundred people flowing from doorways and alleys.
+Boneholders pressed toward the front, jostling for position.
+Edge-dwellers kept to the back, some already drifting toward the southern paths.

 Eight crossbows lifted as one.
 Military precision for deer that hadn't fought back.

 "Honor the fallen!"
-Varn's voice carried across stone.
+Gregor's voice carried across stone.

 The crowd didn't cheer.